National Weather Service Warning System

 Important Rain-Ready Information for Property Owners Whose Properties are Located Within or Around the Wildfire Burn Scar Area

-A multi-agency analysis of the 2017 wildfire damage found that properties located within fire burn areas may still be at risk for flash floods, mudflows and debris flows.
+Properties located within fire burn areas may still be at risk for flash floods, mudflows and debris flows.
 To familiarize yourself with the potential hazards associated with the burned areas please view the Post-Fire Hazard Assessment Map.
-Residents who live in areas identified as at medium and high-risk of flash flooding, debris and mud flows were mailed information that can be seen here.

 What Property Owners Can Do To Be Prepared